Hitendra007/pdf_chat-assistant-backend/readme.md

 ## 💡 Acknowledgements

-Built with ❤️ using FastAPI, Qdrant, React, and OpenAI technologies.
+Built with ❤️ using FastAPI, Qdrant, React, and OpenAI technologies